sdcondon/SCClassicalPlanning/src/SCClassicalPlanning.Documentation/wwwroot/md/getting-started.md

         & Clear(from)
         & !On(block, from)));

-// We are now ready to declare our domain.
-// A domain defines the common aspects of all problems that occur within it.
-// Minimally, what actions are available: var domain = new Domain(moveToBlock, moveToTable);

-// Finally, we can declare our problem.
+// Now we can declare our problem.
-// Problems exist in a given domain, and consist of an initial state, an end goal,
+// Problems consist of an initial state, an end goal, and set of available actions.
-// and a collection available domain elements (though NB the domain elements *can*
-// be implicit based on what constants appear in the initial state and end goal).
 Constant blockA = new(nameof(blockA));
 Constant blockB = new(nameof(blockB));
 Constant blockC = new(nameof(blockC));